Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Performance experiments

-It is noteworthy that, even with the offload mode enabled, the current OffLoad is unable to fully leverage GPU resources for training models larger than 10B in a pipeline manner.
-While using the offload stage3 mode could theoretically enable data parallelism for >10B larger-scale models, officially, such an interface is not provided.
-Additionally, due to the involvement of cross-node training, this mode on >10B model would be slower.
+It is worth noting that even with offloading mode enabled, current implementations are unable to fully utilize GPU resources for pipelined training of models exceeding 10 billion parameters.
+Although, in theory, Stage 3 offloading could facilitate data parallelism for such large models, this functionality is not yet supported by any official interface.
+Furthermore, the involvement of cross-node training in these large-scale settings leads to additional performance degradation.